ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: block//namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: block
+    //relative position
     x_offset: 0
-    y_offset: -1//check the block just below
+    y_offset: -1
     z_offset: 0
     blocks: [
+        //a list of blocks to look for
-        lava//must not be lava
+        lava
     ]
-    invert: true //must not be
+    //must not be lava
+    invert: true
 }
 ```
 </details>